 Any R.A.D. program can be pursued with or without the option to perform (see more information on Performing below).

 Information on the Royal Academy of Dance

 The Royal Academy of Dance, or R.A.D., is the world’s leading organization for ballet instruction.
 Because of the international recognition of the Academy, success in the later examinations can be used towards B.C.
 Ministry of Education graduation requirements, and greatly enhances all dance career options.

-The Half Day Training option is recommended to R.A.D. program students.
+The Half Day Training option is recommended to all Vocational R.A.D. program students and vice versa.

 Every R.A.D. ballet program is designed individually for each exam candidate.
 All R.A.D. programs include ballet technique classes (listings of ballet technique courses are on the Courses by Age Schedule pages), and at least one syllabus or “examination” class per week, plus Supplemental Exam Preparation instruction (see more information below).
 An R.A.D. ballet program can also include technique courses in other disciplines.

 Home practice is obligatory for all R.A.D. program students.
 A link is provided to all registered students to download music for home study.
 Examination candidates must keep a notebook in which to track home study, and record notes including vocabulary and corrections received.